ReBattles2/.github/README.md

 ### For 3rd party creators
 If we violated your copyrights we're sorry.
-Feel free to contact us via [issues](https://github.com/ReBattles2/Issues) if you want to your art has been taken down!
+Feel free to contact us via [issues](https://github.com/ReBattles2/Issues) if you want to your art has been taken down from our game.
+Thanks!